-Fuel receipts must be obtained from the petrol station and placed into the receipt box located in the Transport office at Northbourne Dept
+Fuel receipts must be obtained by the employee when using a fuel card & put into the receipt box located in the transport office at Northbourne Depot.

 Use of fuel will be monitored against mileage and vehicle use.
 Managers and supervisors are to support regular monitoring.